Your Account Your Account

 What Are The Improvements?

-This necessary and proactive maintenance project is one way we take steps to protect our infrastructure and water supplies today and into the future.
+This necessary and proactive maintenance project will help protect our infrastructure and water supplies into the future.

-The maintenance will include cleaning and recoating valves and replacing rubber gate seals.
+During the maintenance, crews will remove rust, recoat valves and replace rubber seals.
 Dive teams also will install new stainless steel trash racks to more efficiently prevent water-borne debris from passing through the outlet structure to the water treatment plants.

-The good news is this is the tail end of the irrigation season, and depending on the weather, many systems are already turned off by this time to allow lawns to go dormant and come back healthy and strong in the spring.
+Fortunately, this is the tail end of the irrigation season, and depending on the weather, many systems are turned off and ready to be winterized by this time.

 - Water trees and shrubs deeply prior to Oct.
 1 (and again following HOP, if needed).